 Budgets and financial strategies work hand and hand in a successful business.
 Moreover, planning large projects require both of these as well as time management.
 This course helps prepare students to work in larger business environments to set budgets, and plan goals, and accomplish tasks as business managers and as teams.

-Prerequisite: BUS100 Foundations of Business, BUS120 Introduction to Accounting, BUS225 Business Management and Organizational Behavior historical and present day.
-Prerequisite: BU175Fundamentals of Leadership
+Prerequisite: BUS100 Foundations of Business, BUS120 Introduction to Accounting, BUS225 Business Management and Organizational Behavior

 BUS375 Advanced Leadership (3 units)